Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Introduction

 Despite the broad potential of ``mechanical intelligence'' and ``mechanical computing,'' there is currently no clear consensus on the specifics of what constitutes as mechanical intelligence.
 At a high level, it is generally agreed upon that for a system to exhibit intelligence, it is necessary for the system to 1) sense and perceive its surroundings, 2) retain memory about past states, and 3) apply this knowledge to react and adapt to its environment \citep{alu2025roadmap, kaspar2021rise, sitti2021physical}.
 In this work, as a step toward mechanical intelligence, we focus on sensing and perception of surroundings by investigating how mechanics can play a role.
 A central challenge in this effort is the lack of a quantitative, task-agnostic evaluation framework, which makes it difficult to compare different systems or to identify meaningful quantities to measure or optimize.
 The importance of a such a framework can be seen in the field of machine learning.
 Although learning itself is an abstract concept, machine learning has benefited from foundational theories such as Probably Approximately Correct (PAC) learning \citep{valiant1984theory}.
 PAC learning plays a central role in formalizing what it means for a system to learn by providing evaluation criteria that are independent of specific tasks, algorithms, or model architectures.
 In contrast, comparable unifying frameworks are still lacking for mechanical intelligence.
+With this goal in mind, we seek an evaluation criterion for mechanical sensing that is defined through the information shared between a system's input and output, rather than through any task-specific objective or loss function.
+We use the term \emph{task-agnostic} to demonstrate that even though the framework is currently applied to analyze sensing in static, linear elastic systems, the underlying criterion does not rely on any specific task or objective.